 All of the 3D mapping use-cases mentioned in this blog could now potentially be driven by drones.
 With UAV based LiDAR and Radar systems now available and cutting-edge photogrammetry software becoming widely accessible, drones are now at the leading edge when it comes to creating 3D maps.
 From enhanced intelligence following a serious incident to improving safety for front-line officers – 3D mapping via UAVs will be a game-changer for us all when devastating incidents occur.

 COPTRZ are committed to providing the best professional development opportunities for many industries, including Law Enforcement and Forensic teams.
 We are now offering an expert course on Using Drones for Incident & Forensic Imaging.
 Covering photography, 3D mapping and modelling and thermal imaging, this course is a must for qualified drone pilots working in the emergency services field who are looking to complete drone based imaging missions with confidence.

 Want to find out more about drones suitable for emergency response?
-Speak to one of our experts – call 0333 111 7177
+Contact us or call 0330 111 7177